slf-dot-ch/snowmicropyn/docs/install.rst

    python --version

-.. note:: When both, Python 2 and Python 3 is installed on your computer, usually you run Python 2 by the command :command:`python` and Python 3 by the command :command:`python3`.
+.. note:: When both Python 2 and Python 3 are installed on your computer, usually you run Python 2 with the command :command:`python` and Python 3 with the command :command:`python3`.

 If you have Python installed, you'll get a version string returned.
 In case you get a response like "``command not found``" or a version smaller than 3.4.x, you